What it is

 Why it matters

-Transitions are where casual contact actually lives.
-The nod to the person you pass, the eye contact with the cashier, the comment to whoever's also waiting: none of it can happen while you're answering notifications on the walk in.
 There's a second effect that's harder to explain until you feel it.
-Unfilled moments are uncomfortable at first, genuinely.
-But sit in that discomfort for a few weeks and it inverts: you slow down, you notice more, and eventually the interruption is what feels bad.
-That inversion is the phone's grip loosening, and transitions are the cheapest place to train it, because nothing is asked of you except not reaching into your pocket.
+Unfilled moments are genuinely uncomfortable at first; the hand reaches for the pocket on its own.
+But sit in that discomfort for a few weeks and it inverts.
+You slow down, you notice more, and eventually it's the interruption of the phone that feels bad, not the empty minute.
+That inversion is the phone's grip loosening, and transitions are the cheapest possible place to train it, because nothing is being asked of you except that you don't reach into your pocket.

 What to practice

-• Phone stays in the pocket from the car to the counter, every errand
+- Phone stays in the pocket from the car to the counter, every errand

-• Pick one recurring wait, like the coffee line or the school pickup, and make it permanently phone-free
+- Pick one recurring wait, like the coffee line or the school pickup, and make it permanently phone-free

-• Try a flight with no devices: a book or nothing; window seats help
+- Try a flight with no devices: a book or nothing, window seats help

-• When the urge hits, look up and find one thing or one person to notice instead
+- When the urge hits, look up and find one thing or one person to notice instead

 Go deeper